-Co-Director, UNC Center for Structural Biology; Core Director, UNC Macromolecular X-Ray Crystallography, Protein Expression & Purification, and Antibody Core Facilities; Research Assistant Professor, Pharmacology
+Co-Director, UNC Center for Structural Biology; Core Director, UNC Macromolecular X-Ray Crystallography, Protein Expression & Purification, and Antibody Core Facilities; Associate Professor, Pharmacology

 B.S.
 Pharmacology, SUNY Stony Brook

 Ph.D.
 Chemical Biology, Washington University School of Medicine